James4Ever0/prometheous/README.md

 ## Requirements

 You might want a bigger SSD for storing all these data.
-It is simply overwelming.
+It is simply overwhelming.
 Also for faster searching and training, you may want bigger RAM.